Drop #33. The Madness of Vision

 — Paul Virilio

-In Nooscope, Pasquinelli and Joler cite Leibniz, the quintessential baroque philosopher, who speaks of the formalization of knowledge: a good formalization is, for the German philosopher, the true keystone for increasing and enhancing human rationality.
-Formalization will do to the mind what optical instruments have done to sight: Leibniz is a techno-enthusiast ahead of his time, who sees in the beacon of formalized knowledge "the light that seeps through the darkness as through a crack."
-Caught up in the fervor of his era, Leibniz does not consider the chiaroscuro effect of these techniques.
+In Nooscope, Pasquinelli and Joler cite Leibniz, the quintessential baroque philosopher, who wrote about the formalization of knowledge.
+For Leibniz, effective formalization was the key to enhancing human rationality.
+He believed formalization would do for the mind what optical instruments had done for sight.
+As a techno-enthusiast ahead of his time, Leibniz saw in formalized knowledge "the light that seeps through the darkness as through a crack."

-The algorithms that killed Elaine Herzberg learned to see on their own: they did so by training on gigantic datasets containing millions of images, a visual abundance unmanageable for a human gaze and brain, which only the computing power of computers can truly manage.
-It was these datasets, particularly the gigantic and controversial ImageNet, that realized the ambitions of a true "machinic vision": what had begun as a summer project at MIT in the summer of 1966 took more than fifty years to achieve acceptable results.
-As in the anamorphic figures of baroque art, the refinement of machinic vision has brought with it new visual and statistical hallucinations: our databases are rich in prejudices, for example, and the labels that algorithms learn inherit these sad teachings.
-But, above all, these machines have not really achieved an overview and it still takes little to deceive them.
+The algorithms involved in Elaine Herzberg's death were trained on gigantic datasets containing millions of images, a visual abundance beyond human processing capacity that only computational power can manage.
+These datasets, particularly the massive and controversial ImageNet, enabled what researchers called "machinic vision."
+What began as a summer project at MIT in 1966 required more than fifty years to achieve acceptable results.
+Like the anamorphic distortions of baroque art, refined machinic vision generates new forms of visual and statistical hallucination.
+Our databases contain embedded biases, and algorithmic labels inherit these problematic patterns.
+Most importantly, these machines have not achieved true understanding, and they remain surprisingly easy to deceive.

 "See everything, all the time.
 This extension of the field of vision will likely be entrusted to new and revolutionary optical devices still in development.
 Equipped with such synoptic imaging systems, a drone would have at its disposal not one but dozens of high-resolution micro-cameras pointed in every direction, like the multiple facets of a fly's eye.
 A software system would aggregate the various images in real-time into a single overview that could be viewed in detail when necessary.”